davidjurgens/potato/docs/example-projects.md

 ## Schema examples
-Potato provides a list of example tempaltes for [all the supporting annotation schemas](https://github.com/davidjurgens/potato/tree/pypi/project-hub/simple_examples/configs) and you can easily download them from project hub using:
+Potato provides a list of example templates for [all the supporting annotation schemas](https://github.com/davidjurgens/potato/tree/pypi/project-hub/simple_examples/configs) and you can easily download them from project hub using:
 ```
 [fetch] potato get simple_schema_examples